myles-codes/AtomicAndPhysicalConstants.jl/docs/src/units.md

 ### Package-specific Units

 `AtomicAndPhysicalConstants` defined 3 units that is not from the Unitful package.
-Within the package, users can directly use `@u_str` macro to acess these units, just like any other units.
+Within the package, users can directly use `@u_str` macro to access these units, just like any other units.

 - `amu` : It represents the atomic mass unit.